Many yoga studios incorporate primarily for tax and liability reasons. Note that incorporating is not a reason to not get liability insurance.

 - Costs more than if you do it yourself.

-- You must invest time answering questions put to you by the incorporation service.
+- You must invest time in answering questions put to you by the incorporation service.

 - Limited recourse if something goes wrong.
 Incorporation services don’t have professional liability insurance because they don’t provide legal advice.